natterstefan/next-with-sentry/README.md

 You can [configure your app automatically](https://docs.sentry.io/platforms/javascript/guides/nextjs/#configure) or do the [manual setup](https://docs.sentry.io/platforms/javascript/guides/nextjs/manual-setup/).
 Both ways lead to having your custom config files (`next.config.js`, `sentry.client.config.js`, `sentry.server.config.js`, and `sentry.properties`); so you can delete them from the example, they are here to illustrate how an example app looks like.

+ATTENTION: we do not use `sentry.properties` but set the variables of that file in the `.env` instead!

 ## Deploy on Vercel

 You can deploy this app to the cloud with [Vercel](https://vercel.com?utm_source=github&utm_medium=readme&utm_campaign=next-example) ([Documentation](https://nextjs.org/docs/deployment)).